binary-castle/dap-doc/Writerside/topics/installation.md

   to create environment.
   All you just need to
   ignore [Step 3](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-laravel-with-nginx-on-ubuntu-22-04#step-3-creating-a-new-laravel-application),
-  instate of creating a new laravel project all you need is just copy the `dr_assistant_pro` from your local to your cloud.
+  instate of creating a new laravel project all you need is just copy the `application.zip` from your local to your cloud.
 - Unzip the download file from codecanyon.
-You will find four folders: `dr_assistant_pro.zip` and `documentation`
+You will find four folders: `application.zip` and `documentation`
-- copy `dr_assistant_pro.zip` to your desire server directory using `scp`, example command
+- copy `application.zip` to your desire server directory using `scp`, example command
   ```
-  scp ~/Downloads/DrAssistnatPro/dr_assistant_pro.zip root@yourserverip:/var/www/dr_assistant_pro.zip
+  scp ~/Downloads/DrAssistnatPro/application.zip root@yourserverip:/var/www/application.zip
   ```
 - Extract the zip to the desire location and visit the website, system will take you to the installation page
 - Follow the further installation Steps